-The Van Ness Improvement Project is bringing San Francisco its first Bus Rapid Transit system.
+The Van Ness Improvement Project resulted in San Francisco's first Bus Rapid Transit system.
 Project improvements include bus-only lanes, rapid bus service, signal prioritization for buses, and a suite of safety improvements such as sidewalk extensions, high-visibility crosswalks, audible countdown signals, and more.
-To maximize the benefits of construction, the City will also be replacing major utilities including water, sewer, and emergency firefighting water systems.
+To maximize the benefits of construction, the City replaced major utilities including water, sewer, and emergency firefighting water systems.

 The Transportation Authority led this project through the feasibility and environmental review phases.
 The project received environmental approvals in 2013 from the Transportation Authority Board, the SFMTA Board, and the Federal Transit Administration, and project traffic approval in 2014 from Caltrans.
 Since then, SFMTA has managed project implementation and construction.

-With over $36 million of Prop K half-cent sales tax funds supporting the project, the Transportation Authority continues to provide project support and oversight to ensure environmental compliance and implementation.
+With over $38 million of half-cent sales tax funds supporting the project, the Transportation Authority continued to provide project support and oversight to ensure environmental compliance and implementation.

-The cost of the Van Ness Bus Rapid Transit Bus Rapid Transit project is $169.6 million.
-The project is part of an overall larger Van Ness Improvement Project, totaling $309.3 million, which combines the bus rapid transit project with several parallel infrastructure upgrade projects including installation of new overhead trolley contacts, traffic signal replacements, sewer and water improvements, and street lights.
+The Bus Rapid Transit project was part of a larger Van Ness Improvement Project totaling $346 million.
+The overall project combines the bus rapid transit project with several infrastructure upgrade projects, including installation of new overhead trolley contacts, traffic signal replacements, sewer and water improvements, and street lights.

 The Van Ness Avenue Bus Rapid Transit project will create dedicated bus lanes along two miles of Van Ness and South Van Ness Avenues, from Lombard to Mission streets.
 The lanes will be used by Muni’s 49 and 47 Muni routes and Golden Gate Transit.
 The transit-only lanes will run along center landscaped medians down Van Ness Avenue, physically separated from the two lanes of mixed flow traffic in each direction.
 All-door boarding, elimination of most left turns, transit signal priority, and traffic signal optimization will help reduce transit travel time on the corridor by up to a third.
 In addition, pedestrian improvements, signal upgrades, new streetlights, new landscaping, and roadway resurfacing will be implemented to improve safety and aesthetics.